THF-d8/EuropeAviation/README.md

 ## Welcome to the world of aviation

 You are in the right place if you are a big fan of aviation, or to put it in simple words - a big fan of flying.
-In this app you will be able to explore the busiest airports in Europe and take a look at how many passengers are flying every month at those airports.
+In this app you will be able to explore the busiest airports in Europe and take a look at how many flights are flying in and out of those airports every month.

 -   [Motivation](#motivation)
 -   [Explore the app](#explore-the-app)